TravisWheelerLab/polyA/README.md

 965	980	6047	L1MA4A_3end
 981	1497	1111	L1PREC2_3end
 ```

-**FIXME - switch these postions to genomic locations not matrix pos
+**FIXME** - switch these postions to genomic locations not matrix pos

-matching IDnums correspond to sequences involved in nesting that have been stitched back to
+Matching IDnums correspond to sequences involved in nesting that have been
-the original sequence
+stitched back to the original sequence.

 ### Additional software